Trump's Tariffs and Their Consequences

 Retail prices to consumers will not go up as much as the tariffs.
 American companies have only outsourced production.
 Much of the price consumers pay is for design, marketing, advertising, distribution and retailing, all of which is done in America.
 This is good news for buyers of iPhones and Nikes.

 America imports almost all of its solar panels from China.
 It is too early to tell how much of proposed American production (subsidized by Biden programs that Trump doesn’t like) will replace imports.
-The net result will be that the costs and prices of renewable energy and will go up.
-The transition to products that fight global warming will be slower.
+The net result will be that the costs and prices of renewable energy will go up.
+The transition to products that fight global warming will be slower in the United States.

 Gas prices will go up in New England because a substantial portion of gas and diesel come from a refinery in Canada.
 Also home heating fuel.
 For the same reason, gas prices will go up in the Midwest.
 Electricity prices will rise in New England and New York.